derLesh/SourceCraft-Reborn/README.md

 ## Important information
 The project is currently on hold.
 You are still able to download the legacy version and run it.
 But nothing changed in the code.

+I won't give any support for the legacy version.
+A new version is on the way.

 ---

 A new and better version of the beloved tool SourceCraft to convert Minecraft maps into Source Engine maps